The cottages now operate under the name of 'Wildwood

 Cape Tribulation', and are available for booking.
 Contact

 Liz directly via email

 or phone 0424 948 014

-COME TO CAPE TRIBULATION and stay with in the cottage accommodation,
+COME TO CAPE TRIBULATION and stay in our farm accommodation,

 designed for couples, on the edge of our World Heritage Daintree

 Rainforest - two very private, high-set, pole-framed timber cottages,

 each with an ensuite, balcony and a stunning view to Mt Sorrow.

 Watch the slide show below for the guided tour,

 You can relax on the balcony; listen to the water flowing over